ToucanToco/weaverbird/docs/_docs/user-interface/rollup.md

   list of columns that have a hierarchical link, in hierarchical order from top to bottom level.

-- `Columns to aggregate`: Here you must specify one or more columns to aggregate, with the corresponding aggregation function to be applied.
+- `(Optional) Columns to aggregate`: Here you can specify one or more columns to aggregate, with the corresponding aggregation function to be applied.
 You can add a column to aggregate by clicking on the button `Add aggregation`.